pratheesh3780/grapesAgri1/paper.md

 # Information for Users

 <p><div align="justify">``grapesAgri1`` is a collection of six shiny applications.
-Details of six applications were given in Table 1.
+Details of six applications were given below.
 Model dataset for testing can be downloaded from the main window of the application.
 Details for preparing CSV file is also included in the main window.
 User just need to click on the browse and upload the CSV file for analysis. </div></p>

-<p><div align="justify">``grapesAgri1`` is a collection of six shiny applications.
-Details of six applications were given below. </p></div>

 - **Descriptive Statistics and Visualization**:- includes Summary Statistics, Summary Statistics by Group, Box plot, Histogram, Q-Q plot and Shapiro-Wilk's  test
 - **Correlation Simple correlation**:- includes Correlation Matrix, correlogram and scatterplot